Welcome to today's edition of the Rush 24-7 podcast.

 That's the Obama warning.

-Where are those same people so the government must stay out of our underwear?
+Where are those same people said the government must stay out of our underwear?

-Because that's where the government's going in some of these examples.
+Because that's where the government's going in some of these examples and further.

 We be back.

-You remember how some people called holy hell out there for casually mentioning the symbol for Obamacare looked a little like like swastika?
+You remember how some people caught holy hell out there for casually mentioning the symbol for Obamacare looked a little like a swastika?

-But we we mentioned it here on this program that the symbol for Obamacare looked a little bit like an icon, uh the uh logo that the Nazis and people went baddie.
+We mentioned here on this program that the symbol for Obamacare looked a little bit like an icon, logo that the Nazis, and people went baddie.

-What are these pat downs look like to you?
+What do these pat-downs look like to you?

-What's the difference in this in checkpoint Charlie?
+What's the difference in this and checkpoint Charlie?

 Now, admittedly, this isn't happening everywhere.

-It's it's happening, not in very many places, but where it is happening, it is really over the top, to the point that it's being reported, and it's made to look like it's massive and happening everywhere.
+It's happening not in very many places, but where it is happening, it is really over the top to the point that it's being reported and it's made to look like it's massive and happening everywhere.

 And I just wonder how much of this TSA stuff is really about security.

-I mean, what strip searching and patting the three-year-old boy?
+I mean, strip searching and patting a three-year-old boy.

 Do you know, by the way, how many terrorists have been caught at these check-ins?